Product Mix Pricing Strategies Explained with Examples

 Types of Product Mix Pricing with Examples

-Fixing a price for a product mix is demanding as each product in an assortment has various degrees of competition, market demand, and related costs.
+Profit-making organizations conduct extensive analyses to fix a selling price or decide on a promotion for a product mix.
+Each product in an assortment has various degrees of market positioning, competition, features, demand, and production costs.

 Arriving at a product price involves two steps:

-1. Defining the pricing objective of the brand: It could be to gain market share or create a perceived value advantage, maximize revenue, or achieve profitability.
+• Defining the pricing objective of the brand: It could be to gain market share, create a perceived value advantage, maximize revenue, or achieve profitability.

 1. Product Line Pricing